New York has many world-class observation decks, making it difficult for a visitor to choose – from where should they see the city’s skyline?

 However, if you visit during the summer, both the NYC attractions are going to be crowded.

-The best time to visit the Empire State Building to avoid the crowd is 8 am to 10 am.
+The best time to visit the Empire State Building to avoid the crowd is as soon as it opens at 10 am.
 One World Observatory also is relatively free as soon as they open.

 If you want to avoid waiting in long lines, plan your visits on weekdays and buy the tickets online in advance.